ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 #### Setting up configuration retries { #configuration_retries }

-Commands in {{product-name}} are classified into light and heavy (to get the system's view on the list of commands, see the section) todo.
+Commands in {{product-name}} are classified into light and heavy (to get the system's view on the list of commands, see the section [Commands](../../../api/commands.md).

 Light commands are commands like `create, remove, set, list, get, ping`, and other similar ones.
 Before each request, the client also accesses a special proxy to get a list of commands that it supports.
 We recommend retrying such commands when errors or timeouts occur.
 You can set up the retry parameters in the `proxy/retries` configuration section.